JohanDevl/Export_Trakt_4_Letterboxd/README.md

 For detailed documentation on the GitHub Actions workflow, see [GITHUB_ACTIONS.md](docs/GITHUB_ACTIONS.md).

+### Automated Docker Testing

+This project includes an automated testing workflow for Docker images.
+The workflow is triggered when a Pull Request is opened against the `main` or `develop` branches and performs a comprehensive series of tests to ensure that the Docker image is functional and error-free.

+The tests include:

+- Image building verification
+- Structure and dependency checks
+- Configuration handling tests
+- Docker Compose validation
+- Volume mounting tests

+For detailed documentation on the Docker testing workflow, see [DOCKER_TESTING.md](docs/DOCKER_TESTING.md).

 ### Automatic Version Tagging

 This project implements automatic version tagging when Pull Requests are merged into the main branch.
 The system: